linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 This generates the `ca.crt` and `ca.key` files.
-The `ca.crt` file is what you need to pass to the `--identity-trust-anchors-file` option when installing Linkerd with the CLI, and the `Identity.TrustAnchorsPEM` value when installing Linkerd with Helm.
+The `ca.crt` file is what you need to pass to the `--identity-trust-anchors-file` option when installing Linkerd with the CLI, and the `global.identityTrustAnchorsPEM` value when installing Linkerd with Helm.

 Note we use `--no-password --insecure` to avoid encrypting those files with a